1957 Dominican Republic general election

 General elections were held in the Dominican Republic on 16 May 1957.
-Héctor Trujillo was the only candidate in the presidential election, and was elected unopposed, although his predecessor and brother Rafael Trujillo maintained absolute control of the country.
+Incumbent Héctor Trujillo was the only candidate in the presidential election, and was unopposed for a second term.
+However, his predecessor and brother Rafael Trujillo, the country's de facto leader since 1930, maintained absolute control of the country.
 The Dominican Party won every seat in the Congressional elections.
+Notably, the previous foreign minister and diplomat Joaquin Balaguer was chosen as Vice President, which would usher in his near-quarter of a century in the presidency (longer than Trujillo himself).